ioccc-src/winner/1986/marshall/README.md

 ```

 There is an alternate version.
 See the Alternate code section for the commentary
-on why this is: there was a funny problem depending on the compiler and flags
+on why this is: there was a funny problem in modern systems where depending on
-where it would work with one compiler with the optimiser but it would not work
+the compiler and flags it would work with one compiler with the optimiser but it
-with the other; and if the optimiser state is changed the previous problematic
+would not work with the other; and if the optimiser state is changed the
-compiler might work but the other one would not!
-We describe this in more detail
+previous problematic compiler might work but the other one would not!
+We
-below and we encourage you to read it.
+describe this in more detail below and we encourage you to read it.

 ## Try: